By Craig Patterson

 The first Canadian store opened in LaSalle, Quebec followed by one in Montreal and then another in Pointe-Claire.

 Optical Center has opticians and optometrists as well as audiologists.
-It sells eye frames, lenses and contact lenses.
+It sells eye frames, lenses and contact lenses online.
 About 12 years ago the company began to offer audiology services.

 Montreal-based Construction Vergo built all three stores.
 “It’s our first stores in North America and we wanted to share this adventure with someone who truly understands our concept store.
 Working with them was one of our best decisions.”